jeongjd/2/README.md

 ### To Create The Client:

-Open up a new terminal.
+Open up a new terminal. cd into the directory that contains the cloned repo 2.

     cd 2/client
     go run client.go